Preview - China factory activity seen cooling in June, crackdown on debt risks drag

-BEIJING Factory activity in China is expected to have cooled slightly in June from the previous month, a Reuters poll showed, as manufacturers are pressured by government efforts to reduce high levels of debt across the world's second-biggest economy.
+BEIJING (Reuters) - Factory activity in China is expected to have cooled slightly in June from the previous month, a Reuters poll showed, as manufacturers are pressured by government efforts to reduce high levels of debt across the world's second-biggest economy.

 Most analysts agree that Beijing's crackdown on debt risks and tightening financial conditions will slow China's momentum after a strong start to the year when first quarter growth came in at 6.9 percent.